bvkay/ANSIR/ANSIR_Schedule/README.md

 # ANSIR Instrument Schedule Display

-A web-based schedule interface for viewing ANSIR (Australian National Seismic Imaging Resource) instrument deployments and availability across multiple instrument categories. **This is a read-only display of current and planned deployments - it is not a booking system.**
+This is a copy of the code used to develop the web-based schedule interface for viewing ANSIR (Australian National Seismic Imaging Resource) instrument deployments and availability across multiple instrument categories. **This is a read-only display of current and planned deployments - it is not a booking system.**

 ## Table of Contents